 Marcia Clark began practicing law as a criminal defense attorney.
 She became a prosecutor in the L.A.
 District Attorney's Office in 1981, and spent ten years in the Special Trials Unit where she handled a number of high profile cases prior to the O.J.
-Simpson case, including the prosecution of stalker/murderer Robert Bardo, whose conviction for the murder of actress Rebecca Schaeffer resulted in legislation that offered victims better protection from stalkers as well as increased punishment for the offenders.
+Simpson case, including the prosecution of stalker/murderer Robert Bardo.

 In May of 1997, her book on the Simpson case, Without a Doubt was published and quickly rose to #1 on the New York Times, Wall St. Journal, Washington Post, LA Times, and Publisher's Weekly bestsellers lists.

-Marcia has published three novels which feature Los Angeles Special Trials prosecutor Rachel Knight: Guilt by Association, Guilt by Degrees, and Killer Ambition, which is due out in June 2013.
-TNT has optioned the books and a drama series is currently in development.
+Marcia has published three novels which feature Los Angeles Special Trials prosecutor Rachel Knight: Guilt by Association, Guilt by Degrees, and Killer Ambition.
+TNT has optioned the books, and a drama series is currently in development.
 Marcia is attached as an executive producer.
-She's currently at work on her fourth novel.

 Someone has been watching D.A.
 Rachel Knight--someone who's Rachel's equal in brains, but with more malicious intentions.
 It began when a near-impossible case fell into Rachel's lap, the suspectless homicide of a homeless man.
 In the face of courthouse backbiting and a gauzy web of clues ...